Ingan121/WMPotify/README.md

 4. **Q:** This theme is too slow!
     * **A1:** Make sure hardware acceleration is enabled in Spotify settings.
     * **A2:** Remove the Beautiful Lyrics extension if you have it installed.
 This extension is known to slow down Spotify.
 This theme doesn't really support the extension either.
 Use WMPotify NowPlaying instead.

+## Switching Between Custom and Native Title Bar
+* This only applies to Windows users with the CEF/Spotify Tweaks mod installed.
+* To use the native Windows title bar:
+    * Open the Windhawk UI and go to the details page of the CEF/Spotify Tweaks mod.
+    * Go to the Settings tab and enable the `Enable native frames and title bars on the main window*` option.
+    * Restart Spotify.
+    * In the WMPotify Properties, set the `Title style` to either `Auto` or `Native` and apply the changes.
+* To use the custom title bar (WMP11 XP styled):
+    * Open the Windhawk UI and go to the details page of the CEF/Spotify Tweaks mod.
+    * Go to the Settings tab and disable the `Enable native frames and title bars on the main window*` option.
+    * Restart Spotify.
+    * In the WMPotify Properties, set the `Title style` to `Custom` and apply the changes.
+    * It is also recommended to set the `Style` to either `Auto` or `XP` for the best experience with the custom title bar.

 ## Credits
 * [Spicetify](https://spicetify.app/)